Current as of August 2022 | Download print version (PDF)

 A CSO may be voluntarily dissolved by its competent organ in accordance with its governing rules (CSO Proclamation Article 83/1).

-A CSO may be involuntarily dissolved by: (1) the Board of Directors of the CSO Agency or (2) the Federal High Court (CSO Proclamation Article 83/1).
-In the first case, the Board of Directors of the CSO Agency may order the dissolution of a CSO if the CSO fails to rectify a violation of the Proclamation or other laws after being issued two warnings and after being suspended by the Director General of the CSO Agency for failing to rectify the violations (CSO Proclamation Article 78/4).
-The Board of Directors of the CSO Agency may also order the dissolution of a CSO if the CSO fails to turn in its annual report as required under the Proclamation, and subsequently fails to explain its failure to turn in the annual report to the CSO Agency (CSO Proclamation Article 70).
+A CSO may be involuntarily dissolved by: (1) the Board of Directors of the CSO Authority or (2) the Federal High Court (CSO Proclamation Article 83/1).
+In the first case, the Board of Directors of the CSO Authority may order the dissolution of a CSO if the CSO fails to rectify a violation of the Proclamation or other laws after being issued two warnings and after being suspended by the Director General of the CSO Authority for failing to rectify the violations (CSO Proclamation Article 78/4).
+The Board of Directors of the CSO Authority may also order the dissolution of a CSO if the CSO fails to turn in its annual report as required under the Proclamation, and subsequently fails to explain its failure to turn in the annual report to the CSO Authority (CSO Proclamation Article 70).
 A CSO may appeal the Board’s order for dissolution to the Federal High Court within 30 days following the dissolution decision (CSO Proclamation Article 78/5).

 The Federal High Court may dissolve a CSO if: (1) the CSO is convicted of a serious criminal offense or is repeatedly found guilty of a minor criminal offence, or (2) the organization is insolvent (CSO Proclamation Article 83/2).

-Upon both voluntary and involuntary dissolution, the CSO Agency will appoint a liquidator to handle the CSO’s property (CSO Proclamation 84/1).
+Upon both voluntary and involuntary dissolution, the CSO Authority will appoint a liquidator to handle the CSO’s property (CSO Proclamation 84/1).
 The liquidator will use the CSO’s money and property to pay the debts of the organization and costs associated with dissolution.
 The liquidator will transfer any remaining money or property to another CSO in accordance with the CSO’s rules or a prior decision of the governing body of the organization (CSO Proclamation 84/3).
-If neither the CSO’s rules nor the CSO’s governing body have provided for a recipient organization, the CSO Agency will choose a recipient organization (CSO Proclamation 84/4).
+If neither the CSO’s rules nor the CSO’s governing body have provided for a recipient organization, the CSO Authority will choose a recipient organization (CSO Proclamation 84/4).
 In the case where a consortium of CSOs is dissolved, the remaining properties after the settlement of debt and costs associated with dissolution may be transferred to the member organizations of the consortium (CSO Proclamation 84/6).
+Directive No. 850/2021 explains in detail the process for appointing liquidators, as well as the powers, functions, remuneration, suspension, and removal of liquidators.

 1. General Activities